kevintersigni/kevintersigni/README.md

 ## Hi 👋, I'm Kevin
-A passionate frontend and mobile developer from Lyon in France.
+A passionate developer from Lyon in France.

 <h3>About me</h3>
-I'm looking for a position as a Junior React Native developper in a company with positive impact.<br>
+I'm looking for a position as a Junior developper in a company with positive impact, essentially with React Native.<br>
 In my opinion technology can be a facilitator and can tremendously improve our lives.<br>
 By the way I'm also the co-founder of this beautiful company --> https://www.agriz.fr